don1138/blender-qmc/README.md

 ## Why Did I Make This Add-on?

-**Because I wanted to.**
+**Because I wanted to.** 🎤💥🤯

-And because I wanted to figure out how to do this task in Python.
+And because I wanted to figure out how to do this in Python.

-And because my swipe file has a bunch of Pantone swatches gathering dust, so maybe this will help me put them to practical use.
+And because my swipe file has a bunch of Pantone swatches gathering dust, so I thought that maybe this might help me put them to practical use.

-## Are Any of These Colors of Practical Use?
+## Okay, Yeah, But Are These Colors Actually of Any Practical Use?

+**Jeez, mate -- IDK.
+You're riding me pretty hard here over an open-source freebie.

-IDK, mate.
-They're pretty harsh for large objects, but some of them pop nicely when used for details.
+Look, they're too harsh and saturated for large objects, but some of them pop nicely when used for details.

+Or use them as a starting point, and tweak them into something better.
+I like them better when I cut the saturation by 50-75%.

 And if you have need of [The Ugliest Color in the World](https://www.huffpost.com/entry/ugliest-color-pantone_n_57570df6e4b0ca5c7b504538) for dirt, cracks, or crevices, you're covered.